algorithmica-org/algorithmica/content/english/hpc/memory/external.md

 ![](../img/list-ranking.png)

 A list ranking algorithm may seem like something useless, but bear with me.
-In fact, this is a very important primitive that can be used particularily for many graph algorithms, as well as in parallel algorithms later.
+In fact, this is a very important primitive that can be used particularly for many graph algorithms, as well as in parallel algorithms later.

 ### Algorithm